-We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$million (or approximately \$million if the underwriters exercise in full their option to purchase additional ordinary shares), assuming an initial public offering price of \$per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+We estimate that the net proceeds to us from this offering, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, will be approximately \$135.6 million (or approximately \$156.5 million if the underwriters exercise in full their option to purchase additional ordinary shares), assuming an initial public offering price of \$20.00 per ordinary share, which is the midpoint of the price range set forth on the cover page of this prospectus.
+We will not receive any proceeds from the sale of ordinary shares by the selling shareholder.
+See "Principal and selling shareholders."

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per ordinary share would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after estimated deducting underwriting discounts and commissions.
-Each increase (decrease) of 1,000,000 shares in the number of ordinary shares offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$ million, assuming that the assumed initial public offering price of \$ per ordinary share remains the same and after deducting estimated underwriting discounts and commissions.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$20.00 per ordinary share would increase (decrease) the net proceeds to us from this offering by approximately \$7.0 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after estimated deducting underwriting discounts and commissions.
+Each increase (decrease) of 1,000,000 shares in the number of ordinary shares offered by us would increase (decrease) the net proceeds to us from this offering by approximately \$18.6 million, assuming that the assumed initial public offering price of \$20.00 per ordinary share remains the same and after deducting estimated underwriting discounts and commissions.
 Expenses of this offering will be paid by us.

-The principal purposes of this offering are to obtain additional working capital, to create a public market for our ordinary shares and to facilitate our future access to the public equity markets.
+The principal purposes of this offering are to obtain additional working capital, facilitate an orderly distribution of shares for the selling shareholder, to create a public market for our ordinary shares and to facilitate our future access to the public equity markets.
 We intend to use the net proceeds from this offering for general corporate purposes, including sales and marketing, technology development, working capital, operating expenses and capital expenditures.
 We may also use a portion of the proceeds to acquire or invest in businesses, products, services or technologies; however, we do not have agreements or commitments for any material acquisitions or investments at this time.